carina-kauf/perturbed-neural-nlp/README.md

 ## Run
-To score distilgpt on the Pereira2018-encoding-scrambled1 benchmark:
+To score distilgpt on the Pereira2018-encoding-scrambled1 benchmark (using the *last-token representation* as the sentence representation):

 ```bash
 python neural_nlp run --model distilgpt --benchmark Pereira2018-encoding-scrambled1 --log_level DEBUG
 ```

+To score distilgpt on the Pereira2018-encoding-scrambled1 benchmark (using the *average token representation* as the sentence representation):
+AVG_TOKEN_TRANSFORMERS=1 python neural_nlp run --model distilgpt-avgtoken --benchmark Pereira2018-encoding-scrambled1 --log_level DEBUG

 Other available benchmarks are e.g. XX